martinwepner/koerber/README.md

 ## Comments

 -   Plain React and chakra-ui because this is a management app that does not really serve static content.
-Depending on the next steps of this app one can also consider using Next.js.
+Depending on the next steps of this app one can also consider to use Next.js.
+-

 ## Next steps